denizn/time-series-forecaster/README.md

 This project and repository aims to showcase a sample time series analysis and forecasting project.
 From a dataset point of view, we will be using Rossmann Retail store dataset from below competition https://www.kaggle.com/competitions/rossmann-store-sales/data.

+#### Environment details
+Library has been built using poetry package manager on python 3.12 poetry.lock and pyproject.toml files include the necessary details on the dev environment

+### Installation steps
+1. cd into time-series-forecaster
+2. pip install poetry
+3. poetry install

 There are three main parts of the code base:
 1. data/make_dataset:
 2. feature/run_pipeline